Developing business leaders for the international hospitality industry.

 This module is optional

-This module introduces students to the business of events.
-The nature of events are investigated together with the factors leading to successful event planning and implementation.
-The basic principles of event planning are introduced.
-The module provides a foundation for students wishing to follow a career in the events industry, to undertake placement in an event company and provides the basis for further study in event related modules.
+This a fun team module, introducing students to the business commercials of planning, creating, activating and evaluating a live enterprising event.
+It also explores the fundamental principles and professional practice of enterprising event management.
+The module provides a foundation for a student's understanding of employability, entrepreneurship and innovation in the events industry.
+It also prepares students to undertake placement in an event company and provides the basis for further study in event related modules.

 Year: 1